raspberrypilearning/cd-sebento-scratch-1/en/step_8.md

 You already know from a previous step how to make a sprite turn, so start there!

-+ Add a turn into the mosquito’s flyming and click the green flag.
++ Add a turn into the mosquito’s flying and click the green flag.

 ```blocks
     when green flag clicked